 The Magnificent Arizona Desert

-Being a Sedona artist painting contemporary art, I wanted to keep the Red Rocks of the Sedona landscape flavor while venturing out beyond Sedona itself into the Sonoran desert.
-Here in the southwest, the Grand Canyon and Sedona, in particular, the scenery does more than fill space.
-Potent in its influence upon all who visit here, the landscape is a character in and of itself showing off the beautiful Arizona desert, with its many forms of cactus and canyons.
+Being a Sedona artist painting contemporary art, I wanted to keep the Red Rocks of the Sedona landscape flavor while venturing beyond Sedona itself into the Sonoran desert.
+Here in the southwest, the Grand Canyon and Sedona, particularly, the scenery does more than fill space.
+Potent in its influence upon all who visit here, the landscape is a character in and of itself, showing off the beautiful Arizona desert, with its many forms of cactus and canyons.

 The Call of the Canyon

 Discover Zane Grey

-Zane wrote 64 novels, ten non-fiction books, and numerous articles on hunting, fishing, and baseball.
+Zane wrote 64 novels, ten non-fiction books, and numerous hunting, fishing, and baseball articles.
 Over 130 movies were based on his Western stories, and “Riders of the Purple Sage,” considered his most exceptional novel, continues to sell between 500,000 and one million copies yearly.

 Hollywood Comes Back to Sedona